Building Together with the Tides in Porto Portugal

 A ten-days research project at Porto from July 13 to 24th, 2015

+To create a hands-on ‘common contemporary imaginary’ by building a labyrinth on the beach of Porto: that was at the core of this research project Peter Stamer realized together with collaborators and citizens in 2015.
 On low tide, we ‘danced’ and traced the outlines of a labyrinth on the shoreline.
 On top of these movement traces, we built multiple and ever-changing man-size labyrinths, using euro-pallets and driftwood.
-Since every six hours the tide came in and washed the outlines away, the layouts had to be continuously retraced which compels us to draw yet another, yet a new ground plot during the time of the low tide.
-This led to an ongoing, never ending change of plans and, as a consequence, to an incessantly varying, meandering structure of the building.
-The already erected parts of the labyrinth remained, as floodable structures they were created to resist the waters and to be solidly grounded once the tide receded.
-With this procedure we tried to establish a working methodology that adapts to and wove in the site-specific condition of the forces of the sea.
+As every six hours the tide came in and washed the outlines away, the layouts had to be continuously retraced.
+With this procedure we established a working methodology that adapted to and wove in the site-specific condition of the forces of the sea.
+We envisioned the beach as an agora on which everyone could participate in both formulating and building an imaginary of politics of togetherness.

 We work alongside the moon’s forces.
 We are lunatics.